nicotsou/nicotsou.com/content/blog/tltr-typescript/index.md

 TypeScript has full support for [JSDoc](https://jsdoc.app).
 Moreover, you can use comments within your code to create live documentation.

 Type checking runs on compile-time.
 If you violate the type rules, your application will not run due to errors.
-All the extra code that you add it will be removed from the transpiled JS code and it will not be available at runtime.
+All the extra code that you add will be removed from the transpiled JS code and it will not be available at runtime.

 ---